Magnises: Business operations

-The company was initially based out of a rented townhouse in the West Village neighborhood of Manhattan, New York City, New York.
+The company was initially headquartered out of a rented townhouse in the West Village neighborhood of Manhattan, New York City, New York.
 The owner of this townhouse filed a lawsuit against McFarland in 2015, alleging that McFarland had "trashed" the building, accusations which he denied.
-The case was settled in January 2016, and the company subsequently relocated its headquarters to the Chelsea neighborhood of Manhattan.
+The case was settled in January 2016, and the company subsequently relocated to the Chelsea neighborhood of Manhattan.
 By 2016, it was operating in New York City and Chicago, and, according to McFarland, its membership had grown to the tens of thousands.

-Bankruptcy and fraud
+Bankruptcy

-After McFarland's Fyre Festival ended in a high-profile disaster in 2017, Magnises reportedly terminated its lease on its Chelsea office, and its website ceased allowing new customers to sign up.
-The company has retrospectively been described as a scam.
-In June 2018, after the Fyre Festival, McFarland was arrested again for selling fake tickets to the Coachella Festival and the Met Gala (apparently not considering the fact that the gala's list is personally vetted by Anna Wintour herself), being accused of acquiring up to $100,000 in this manner.
+After McFarland's Fyre Festival ended in a high-profile fraud case in 2017, Magnises reportedly terminated its lease on its Chelsea office, and its website ceased allowing new customers to sign up.
+The Daily Beast retrospectively described Magnises as a scam.
+In June 2018, after the Fyre Festival, McFarland was arrested again for selling fake tickets to the Coachella Festival and the Met Gala, being accused of acquiring up to $100,000 in this manner.
 McFarland was subsequently sentenced to six years in federal prison for various frauds in connection with the Fyre Festival.